blakcoder2017/kelshop/README.md

 Created a new `pages` folder and moved all `pages` to the pages folder

+Created `utils` folder and added `routes` as a list, this would easily help make application routing more dynamic and customizable in one place.

+<p> I also added `craco` to configure import path aliasing </p>

 > NOTE: Deleted and removed all unused files and imports